THE CITY OF PETERBOROUGH

 If, in the course of the Selection Committee’s deliberations, any member becomes faced with a conflict of interest, that person is expected to declare such conflict and withdraw from the selection process.
 A conflict of interest refers to a situation in which private interests or personal considerations may affect a committee member’s judgment in acting in the best interest of the awards adjudication process.
 Specifically, a conflict of interest exists where a Committee member (1) has a financial interest in the success or failure of a candidate; (2) has a personal interest in a specific candidate other than what is normally expected of an interested member of the arts community; or (3) has any other reason which makes them unable to evaluate the candidate objectively.

 Members of the Selection Committee are not disclosed until the day of the announcement event to mitigate lobbying and potential conflicts of interest, and their deliberations and decisions are strictly confidential.
 Nominators and nominees must agree to keep all information regarding the process strictly confidential.

 They must agree to not publicize, promote, or advertise nominations until announced by EC3 and further agree to keep confidential any information they may have about the status of the appointment.

 Nominations must be submitted by email to email@example.com with the subject line "Nomination for the Peterborough Poet Laureate 2023."
-The submission deadline is December 16, 2022.
+The EXTENDED submission deadline is January 30, 2023 at 11:59pm.
 Late or incomplete nominations will not be considered.